1bl4z3r/hermit-V2/README.md

 ```

 The files itself will reside in `assets` directory.
 Refer to [Staging Branch](https://github.com/1bl4z3r/hermit-V2/tree/staging) to have a feel on how [this](https://github.com/1bl4z3r/hermit-V2/blob/staging/content/about-hugo.md) is implemented.

+### Custom styles

+If, for some reason, you want to apply style for the whole theme, which should be seperate from core theme styles, you can add _userstyles.scss_ in `assets/scss/`.
+If the file exists, it will be imported during build process.

+### Customize theme

+This theme allows to be customized.
+To customize, copy the respective scss file from the theme to site's `assets/scss/` and edit them to your liking.

+* To customize theme, Scroll to Top button and Admonition colors, copy [__colors.scss_](https://github.com/1bl4z3r/hermit-V2/blob/staging/assets/scss/_colors.scss)
+* To customize theme fonts, copy [__fonts.scss_](https://github.com/1bl4z3r/hermit-V2/blob/staging/assets/scss/_fonts.scss)

+### Extend functionality

+Functionality can be extended via layouts.

+Layouts can live in either the project’s (root) or the themes’ layout folders, any template inside the root layout folder will override theme's layout that relative to it, for example: `layouts/_default/baseof.html` will override `themes/hermit/layouts/_default/baseof.html`.
+So, you can easily customize the theme without edit it directly, which makes updating the theme easier.

+Copy files as required to site's `layouts/partials/` and edit them to fit your needs.

+* To add or modify SVG images used in the theme, copy [_svg.html_](https://github.com/1bl4z3r/hermit-V2/blob/staging/layouts/partials/svg.html)
+* To add or modify comment system (default is Disqus), copy [_comments.html_](https://github.com/1bl4z3r/hermit-V2/blob/staging/layouts/partials/comments.html)
+* To add or modify custom analytics(default is Google Analytics), copy [_analytics.html_](https://github.com/1bl4z3r/hermit-V2/blob/staging/layouts/partials/analytics.html)
+* To inject HTML code to every page's document head or right above the closing body tag ( this makes it easy to add any HTML metadata, custom css/js, DNS-prefetch etc.), create a file at site's _extra-head.html_ or _extra-foot.html_

 ### Favicon